cdutboy928/notes/git/git.md

         Local ref configured for 'git push':
             master pushes to master (up to date)
 It lists the URL for the remote repository as well as the tracking branch information.
 The command helpfully tells you that if you're on the master branch and you run `git pull`, it will automatically merge in the master branch on the remote after it fetches all the remote references.
 It also lists all the remote references it has pulled down.
 That is a simple example you're likely to encounter.
-When you're using Git more heavily, however, you may see more information from `git remtoe show`:
+When you're using Git more heavily, however, you may see more information from `git remote show`:

         $ git remote show origin
         * remote origin